qutip/qutip/doc/guide/guide-states.rst

 Expectation values
 ===================

 Some of the most important information about quantum systems comes from calculating the expectation value of operators, both Hermitian and non-Hermitian, as the state or density matrix of the system varies in time.
 Therefore, in this section we demonstrate the use of the :func:`qutip.expect` function.
-Further examples of using the `expect` function may be found at *[ExamplesDrivenCavitySS]* and *[ExamplesThermalTrilinear]*.
+Further examples of using the :func:`qutip.expect` function may be found at :ref:`examples_drivencavitysteady` and :ref:`examples_thermalmonte`.
 To begin:

 >>> vac=basis(5,0)
 >>> one=basis(5,1)